Paulmicha/common-web-tools/README.md

 Scripts bash for usual devops tasks aimed at relatively small web projects.

+CWT is not a program; it's a generic, customizable "glue" between programs.
+Simple, loosely articulated wrapper scripts.

 ## PURPOSE

+Provide a common set of commands to execute variable implementations of the following tasks :

 - install host-level dependencies (provision required packets/apps/services) - locally and/or remotely
 - instanciate project locally and/or remotely, with variants per env. type - dev, test, live... (e.g. get or generate services credentials, write local app settings, create database, build...)